minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/semin-murtic/USART/functional_requirements.rst

    :references:
    :verification-and-validation:

-   System must enable both transmission and reception modes for USART
+   System must have possibility to have cohice to enable transmission, receiver or both transmission and receiver mode for USART

 .. req:: label